Nodes

 The Non-Local Configuration Pattern

 The key advantage of FlowNode is its ability to accept configuration from different parts of the node graph without forcing intermediate nodes to be aware of that configuration.
-This is the "non-local" aspect:
+This is the "non-local" aspect.

-Consider an "install Rust toolchain" node with an enum Request:
+Consider an "install Rust toolchain" node:

 }